 - Your video project file name must be in English characters and should be less than 25 characters.

-- By submitting an application, you give rights to GENIUS Olympiad to freely use your video and creative work.
+- By submitting an application, you give rights to GENIUS Olympiad to use your video and creative work freely.

 GENIUS SPEECH | What to expect at the Fair?